-GitHub for Startups — Editor's Take
+GitHub for Startups: Editor's Take

 Editor's Take: GitHub

-For startups evaluating developer tools tools, GitHub is worth a closer look.
+For startups evaluating developer & it tools, GitHub is worth a closer look.
 The combination of mature features and the Free Team plan (1 year) startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 Claim GitHub DealGitHub Pros